UniversalDependencies/docs-automation/valdan/README.txt

 You must configure your web server to follow symlinks for this to work.
-Otherwise the server will send '403 Forbidden' back to Github, and it will not invoke the script.
+Otherwise the server will send '403 Forbidden' back to GitHub, and it will not invoke the script.
 If you cannot configure your web server, maybe you have to use a hard link or just a copy of the script.
+(In fact, a hard link is probably not much better than a copy, because when such a file changes on GitHub, a git pull in docs-automation will first unlink the versioned file, then create a new one, hence the file in the main folder will become independent and outdated.
+Calling the script docs-automation/valdan/lnquest.sh will re-connect the files again, but at this point we could as well call a script that copies the files instead of hardlinking them.)

 Other than the above, the main cgi folder should contain only log files in the 'log' subfolder, and the folders 'perllib' and